Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/message-edit/Mentions_edit.md

 **Step 1**

-1. Enter any text/emoji on Teams channel(already linked) or DM/GM.
+1. Enter any message in a channel(already linked) or in DM/GM by mentioning any user in MM.
+2. Edit the mentioned user and mention any other user.

+**Step 2**

-2. Edit the message on the same Teams channel(already linked) or DM/GM with any other text message/emoji.
+1. Enter any message in a channel(already linked) or in DM/GM by mentioning any user in Teams.
+2. Edit the mentioned user and mention any other user.

 **Expected**

-The desired message should be edited and updated on the MM side as well.
+The desired message should be edited and desired user should be mentioned in the new message in Teams.
+Also in step 2, the desired message should be edited and desired user should be mentioned in the new message in MM.